 Finding an online TV show or movie to stream used to be simple: go to Netflix for almost everything.
 But as streaming market becomes more competitive and producers and networks scramble for exclusives to make their own streaming service stand out, it can be a pain keeping track of where to go to watch a particular show or movie series.
 Enter JustWatch, a service that keeps track of the latest offerings from 37 different streaming services, showing you where and when to watch a particular TV show, covering big names like Netflix, Hulu, HBO Go, and Amazon Prime Video.
 You can search for a particular series or browse through what's new.
 The app also offers latest movie trailers and showtimes, complete with one-click Fandango bookings for your local cineplex.

 Best Android music apps

-There's life beyond Google Play Music.
+There's life beyond the now dead Google Play Music.
 Check out the top Android music apps to add a little melody to your Android phone.

 Turn to Poweramp if you need an Android music player that can support a wide variety of audio formats, while also offering premium features like a 10-band graphic equalizer and support lyrics.
 The app also includes a tag editor, fast library searching, home and lock screen widgets.
 You can try out Poweramp for free for 15 days, but it will take $3.99 to upgrade to the full version.
 It's well worth price for music lovers.